facebookarchive/HALE-Specific-Flight-Control-Design-Toolbox/Readme.md

 1. **Module 1** is to build and prepare the aircraft model and to save it into a .mat file for further analysis.
 To use Module 1 run **“utilities/getAquilaModel_ModelGeneration.m”**.
 The script will then generate a .mat file containing the aircraft model information which serves as the input to the Module 2 script (see below).
 The .mat file name must also be provided for the Module 3 in the “OptConfigSetup.m” script.
 2. **Module 2** is for open loop flight dynamic analysis, stability and sensitivity analysis over the speed and altitude nominal range, sensor/servo location determination and for preliminary control laws structure determination (especially for the problematic flexible modes at higher altitudes).
 To use Module 2 run **“utilities/AquilaFltDynAnalysis.m”**.
 3. **Module 3** is for control laws gain and parameters tuning over the designated flight envelop.
 The main script for Module 3 is **“utilities/OptimiseAquilaClaws_Main.m”**.
+Please see the "Detailed Operation and Execution" section of the Module 3 description chapter for the details.

 ## References
 Check out the Facebook research website, https://research.fb.com/category/connectivity/ .
 The following conference paper were prepared with this toolbox: